- Fee assured

 • seizures, migraine, joint pains, chronic fatigue syndrome, anxiety, palpitations

-• ADHD, autism, child development and behavioural issues
+• Initial assessment for ADHD, autism, child development and behavioural issues

 - Alison Payne